Grade Point Total and Grade Point Average

 The grade point average (GPA) is determined by dividing the grade point total by the number of credits with grade point value.

 For example, using a standard four-credit course as a basis, if a student received two A’s (32 points), one B- (10.8 points), and one C+ (9.2 points) divided by 16 (the number of credits), the GPA would be 3.25.
-If the student received a grade of F (0 points) in a course, the grade point total would still be divided by 16 credits, but the GPA obviously would be lower.
+If the student received a grade of F (0 points) in a course, the grade point total would still be divided by 16 credits, and the GPA would be lower.